gregr/ina/nscheme/README.md

 General convention for unknown callers (and returners) and callees (and returnees):
-- The motivation of this convention is to make the common case for returns more efficient, and to simplify the implementation of `call-with-values`.
+- The motivation of this convention is to make the common case for returns more efficient, and to simplify the implementation of `apply/values`.
 Single-value returns are more common than multi-value returns.
 By having a dedicated instruction offset to handle the single-value case, the caller (the returner) may omit setting the argc register, and the callee (the returnee) may specialize its handling of that case.